 The Power of the Mind

-Well finally, there is a battle and sometimes one will win and rather slowly, rather ineffectively, something will happen and can be forced through.
-Now this is completely different to the yoga method of action.
-It is not a question of building up more and more force, more and more passion and fury in order to overcome this resistance, but to take away the simple reaction, which then takes place without friction, without a battle.
-That means the ability to give up casual thoughts and passionate thoughts to make the mind empty, except for this [main] thought, this [main] desire.
-This is the yoga method.
-Well, what is the method?
-How are these things to be overcome and got rid of?
+This is completely different from the Yoga method of action.
+It is not a question of building up more and more force, more and more passion in order to overcome this resistance.
+Instead to take away these opposing thoughts, so there’s simply the action – it’s without friction, without a battle.
+That means the ability to give up casual thoughts and passionate thoughts – to make the mind empty except for this thought, this desire.
+This is the Yoga method.
+In this method, how are these things to be overcome and got rid of?
+Our teacher often used to give a fundamental practice of Yoga – to sit, and as the thoughts come up to say, “Not wanted.
+Not wanted.
+Unreal, unreal.”
+The thoughts of opposition can be of different kinds.
+Sometimes there’s something that will be good to do, but there’s an element that doesn’t want to do it, and that element says to the intellect, “Get me out of this.”